Using One of the Top-Rated Golf GPS Devices Can Improve Your Game!

-WGS has a wide selection of top-rated golf GPS devices available on its Online Store.
-GPS or global position system is one of the finest innovations in the game of golf for players of all skill levels.
+GDN has a wide selection of top-rated golf GPS devices available on its Online Store.
+GPS and global positioning systems are some of the finest innovations in the game of golf for players of all skill levels.
 It takes the guesswork out of estimating the correct distance to the pin while you are playing your round.
+A good GPS device is one of the best investments for your golf game!

 Moreover, if you need or want to start playing at a higher level, I recommend adding a top-rated golf GPS device to your bag.
-You can find exactly what you need at WGS.
-They have some of the best top-rated golf GPS devices on the market today.
+You can find exactly what you need at GDN.
+They have some of the top-rated golf GPS devices on the market today.

 Top-Rated Golf GPS Devices

 How They Work

 Simply point your rangefinder at the pin and discover the distance to the green.
-No more relying on course markers, sprinkler heads or gut feelings to choose the right club.
+No more relying on course markers, sprinkler heads, or gut feelings to choose the right club.
 Therefore, a hand-held GPS device or watch will give you the proper distance from where you are standing to the pin.
+Moreover, it is more precise than using a golf cart GPS because some courses restrict golf carts to golf paths only.

-More important, today’s golf GPS systems come preloaded with thousands of courses to give you instant access to yardage.
-This will help you lower scores and create faster, more enjoyable rounds.
-Many golf GPS watches double as a nice looking wristwatch off the course.
-Additionally, they can track essential health stats like steps walked and calories burned.
+More importantly, today’s golf GPS systems come preloaded with thousands of courses to give you instant access to yardage.
+This will help you lower your scores and create faster, more enjoyable rounds.
+Many golf GPS watches double as a nice-looking wristwatch off the course.
+Additionally, they can track essential health stats such as steps walked and calories burned.

 Types of GPS Systems